+(2) Friction Angle.
 The friction angle of the foamed glass aggregate backfill used in the reinforced zone for the internal stability of the wall shall be assumed to be 38°.
 Before construction begins, the foamed glass aggregate material shall be subject to approval by the Engineer.
 Compliance with the test requirements shall be the responsibility of the Contractor and material supplier.
 The wall supplier shall be furnished a copy of the test results for the backfill prior to construction.

-The as-delivered FGA shall have a maximum dry bulk density of no more than 15 pcf.
-The loose bulk density of delivered FGA shall be determined per ASTM C29/C29M Method C. If necessary, this value shall be adjusted by the moisture content of the FGA to determine the dry, loose bulk density.
-Moisture content shall be determined using ASTM D2216, ASTM D4959 or ASTM D4643.
+(3) Density.
+The as-delivered FGA shall have a maximum dry bulk density of no more than 15 pounds per cubic foot.
+The loose bulk density of delivered FGA shall be determined in accordance with ASTM C29, Method C. If necessary, this value shall be adjusted by the moisture content of the FGA to determine the dryand loose bulk density.
+Moisture content shall be determined using ASTM D2216, ASTM D4959, or ASTM D4643.

-The FGA shall be made using a dry foaming process to produce a closed cell structure and shall be non-leaching.

-The in-place compacted dry density shall not exceed 20 lbs/ft3 when determined in accordance with the method by the Engineer.
+The in-place compacted dry density shall not exceed 20 pounds per cubic foot when determined in accordance with the method by the Engineer.

 227-0001.03 GENERAL REQUIREMENTS.
-Work performed shall be in accordance with Design Requirements, Submittals, MSE Wall Panel Fabrication Requirements, and Construction Requirements subsections of Section 227, shall be in accordance with the Plans, and shall be in accordance with the requirements of this specification.
+Work under this section shall be performed in accordance with the requirements of Subsection 227.03 through Subsection 227.06, the Plans, and the requirements of this specification.

 (a) Storage and Handling.
-Deliver, store, and handle materials in accordance with manufacturer’s recommendations.
+Materials shall be delivered, stored, and handled in accordance with the manufacturer’s recommendations.

-During all stages of manufacture, shipment, storage, and construction, minimize the amount of material moves to prevent physical damage.
-Minimize the amount of trafficking on foamed glass aggregate until geotextile for roadbed separator and a thickness of 12 inches of subbase material is placed over the FGA.
+The amount of material movement shall be minimized during all stages of manufacture, shipment, storage, and construction to prevent physical damage.
+The amount of traffic on FGA shall be minimized until geotextile for roadbed separator and a thickness of 12 inches of subbase material have been placed over the FGA.

 (b) Placement and Compaction.
-Place geotextile and FGA at locations indicated on the drawings.
-During placement of the FGA, divert storm water from the FGA installation area.
+Geotextile and FGA shall be placed at the locations indicated on the Plans.
+The area to be filled shall not have any standing water (including ice) in it prior to placement of the FGA and storm water shall be diverted away from the installation area during placement of FGA.

-FGA shall be placed in maximum uncompacted lift thicknesses of 24 inches and compaction shall be performed with a tracked excavator or dozer with ground pressures of 625 - 1,025 psf.
-The Contractor shall decrease this lift thickness, if necessary, to obtain equal lifts of Foamed Glass Aggregate (for example, if there are 36 inches vertically between reinforcing, lifts should be 18 inches).
-Placement and compaction with wheeled equipment, such as rubber tires or steel rollers, is not permitted.
+FGA shall be placed in maximum uncompacted lift thicknesses of 24 inches and compaction shall be performed with a tracked excavator or bulldozer with a ground pressure of 625 to 1,025 pounds per square foot.
+The Contractor shall decrease this lift thickness, if necessary, to obtain equal lifts of FGA (for example, if there are 36 inches vertically between reinforcing, lifts shall be 18 inches think).
+Placement and compaction with wheeled equipment, such as rubber tired equipment or steel rollers, will not be permitted.

-Compaction using tracked equipment shall be completed by placing the initial lift thickness, and then raising the blade or bucket and tracking over the layer.
-The placement of the first and second lift of FGA shall be utilized to establish a project-specific installation methodology that will be used to achieve 20% compaction of a given lift.
-The project-specific installation methodology shall reflect the lift thickness and identify the piece(s) of construction equipment and the corresponding number of passes required.
-Alternatively, compaction shall be complete after making the number of passes shown in table below.
-Excessive compaction shall be avoided to minimize crushing of the aggregate.
+Compaction using tracked equipment shall be completed by placing the initial lift thickness and then raising the blade or bucket and tracking over the layer.
+The placement of the first and second lifts of FGA shall be used to establish a project-specific installation methodology that will be used to achieve 20% compaction of a given lift.
+The project-specific installation methodology shall reflect the lift thickness and identify the pieces of construction equipment and the corresponding number of passes required.
+Alternatively, compaction shall be complete after making the number of passes shown in Table 227-0001.03A.

+TABLE 227-0001.03A – COMPACTION REQUIREMENTS